resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Also know that if you **don't terminate your computer** then it will still be running down your allocation clock!
 Stopped and paused computers are still consuming resources on the host computer!

+    "An instance in shutdown state is still consuming resources on the compute node (disk space, ip address).
+The vcpus and ram to run this instance are also reserved (as the instance could start at any time).
+    This is why an instance in shutdown state would count against an allocation."

 Now knowing what's going on under the hood, you can understand why once you hit the "Launch" button there might be a delay before the machine runs - there's quite a lot going on.